Symphony’s Terms & Conditions of Sale

 “Related Person” means a Party’s Affiliates, directors, employees, advisers, partners, agents, subcontractors and consultants

 “Symphony” means Symphony Environmental Ltd

-“Writing” or “Written” includes faxes and signed pdf attachments to e-mails, but not transient messages such as SMS, Skype, or Messenger
+“Writing” or “Written” includes faxes and signed pdf attachments to e-mails, but not transient messages such as SMS, Skype, text, or Messenger

 2 APPLICATION OF TERMS